James Monroe: Member of Continental Congress

+Marriage and law practice

+On February 16, 1786, Monroe married Elizabeth Kortright (1768–1830), who came from New York City's high society, at Trinity Church in Manhattan.
+The marriage produced three children, Eliza in 1786, James in 1799 and Maria in 1802.
+Although Monroe was raised in the Anglican faith, the children were educated according to the teachings of the Episcopal Church.
+After a brief honeymoon on Long Island, New York, the Monroes returned to New York City to live with her father until Congress adjourned:

-Monroe resigned from Congress in 1786 to focus on his legal career, and he became an attorney for the state.
+In the fall of 1786, Monroe resigned from Congress and moved to his uncle Jones' house in Fredericksburg, Virginia, where he successfully passed the bar exam and became an attorney for the state.
 In 1787, Monroe won election to another term in the Virginia House of Delegates.
 Though he had become outspoken in his desire to reform the Articles, he was unable to attend the Philadelphia Convention due to his work obligations.
-In 1788, Monroe became a delegate to the Virginia Ratifying Convention.
-In Virginia, the struggle over the ratification of the proposed Constitution involved more than a simple clash between federalists and anti-federalists.
-Virginians held a full spectrum of opinions about the merits of the proposed change in national government.
-Washington and Madison were leading supporters; Patrick Henry and George Mason were leading opponents.
-Those who held the middle ground in the ideological struggle became the central figures.
+In 1788, Monroe became a delegate to the Virginia Ratifying Convention, which voted on the adoption of the United States Constitution.
+In Virginia, the struggle over the ratification of the proposed Constitution involved more than a simple clash between Federalists and Anti-Federalists.
+Virginians held a full spectrum of opinions about the merits of the proposed change in national government, and those who held the middle ground in the ideological struggle became the central figures.
 Led by Monroe and Edmund Pendleton, these "federalists who are for amendments" criticized the absence of a bill of rights and worried about surrendering taxation powers to the central government.
-After Madison reversed himself and promised to pass a bill of rights, the Virginia convention ratified the constitution by a narrow vote, though Monroe himself voted against it.
-Virginia was the tenth state to ratify the Constitution, and all thirteen states eventually ratified the document.
+Monroe called for the Constitution to include guarantees regarding free navigation on the Mississippi River and to give the federal government direct control over the militia in case of defense.
+In doing so, he wanted to prevent the creation of a standing army, which proved to be a critical point of contention between the federalists and the anti-federalists.
+Monroe also opposed the Electoral College, which he viewed as too corruptible and susceptible to state interests, and favored direct election of the president.
+After Madison reversed his decision and promised to pass a bill of rights, the Virginia Convention ratified the Constitution by a narrow vote, though Monroe himself voted against it.